mignon-p/inty-midi/README.md

 If you get a weird-sounding error, such as `AesonException`, it probably means your version of `stack` is not new enough.

+## Using the ECS

+If your file requires more than three voices, you will need the ECS to run your program.
+If you are running on real Intellivision hardware, you will need the physical [ECS][4] hardware component.

+If you are using [jzIntv][14], you will need to have `ecs.bin` in your ROM search path in order to enable emulation of the ECS.
+To obtain `ecs.bin`, do the following:

+* Go to the [jzIntv home page][14], and download the latest jzIntv source archive, which is currently [jzintv-20200712-src.zip][15].
+* Extract the zipfile you downloaded, and find the file `jzintv-20200712-src/src/emscripten/fake_ecs.bin` within it.
+* Rename `fake_ecs.bin` to `ecs.bin` and copy it into a directory which is on your ROM search path.

+## Alternatives

+This is not the first program to convert MIDI files to IntyBASIC programs.
+AtariAge user "decle" previously wrote the program [MusoCheat][16], which does much the same thing.

+The two programs take different approaches, so you may find one or the other more to your liking.
+MusoCheat gives the user a lot more options, although this may also require the user to do more work.
+`inty-midi` has very few options, and tries to "do the right thing" automatically.

 [1]: https://en.wikipedia.org/wiki/MIDI
 [2]: http://nanochess.org/intybasic.html
 [3]: https://en.wikipedia.org/wiki/Intellivision